apache/cordova-docs/docs/en/edge/cordova/camera/parameter/cameraOptions.md

 - __targetWidth:__ Width in pixels to scale image.
 Must be used with targetHeight.
 Aspect ratio is maintained. (`Number`)
 - __targetHeight:__ Height in pixels to scale image.
 Must be used with targetWidth.
 Aspect ratio is maintained. (`Number`)

-- __MediaType:__ Set the type of media to select from.
+- __mediaType:__ Set the type of media to select from.
 Only works when PictureSourceType is PHOTOLIBRARY or SAVEDPHOTOALBUM.
 Defined in nagivator.camera.MediaType (`Number`)

         Camera.MediaType = {
 			PICTURE: 0,             // allow selection of still pictures only.
 DEFAULT.
 Will return format specified via DestinationType